Ernest Thayer: Casey at the Bat

-It was not until several months after the publication of the poem that Thayer became famous for it, since he was hardly the boastful type and had signed the June 24 poem with the nickname "Phin" which he had used since his time as a writer for the Harvard Lampoon.
+It was not until several months after the publication of "Casy at the Bat" on June 3, 1888 that Thayer became famous for it, since he was hardly the boastful type and had signed the June 24 poem with the nickname "Phin" which he had used since his time as a writer for the Harvard Lampoon.
 Two mysteries remain about the poem: whether Casey and Mudville were based on a real person or place, and, if so, their actual identities.
 On March 31, 2007, Katie Zezima of the New York Times wrote an article called "In 'Casey' Rhubarb, 2 Cities Cry 'Foul!'" on the competing claims of two towns to such renown: Stockton, California, and Holliston, Massachusetts.

 On the possible model for Casey, Thayer dismissed the notion that any single living baseball player was an influence.
 However, late 1880s Boston star Mike "King" Kelly is likely as a model for Casey's baseball situations.
 Besides being a native of a town close to Boston, Thayer, as a San Francisco Examiner baseball reporter in the off-season of 1887–88, covered exhibition games featuring Kelly.
 During November 1887, some of his reportage about a Kelly at-bat has the same ring as Casey's famous at-bat in the poem.
 A 2004 book by Howard W. Rosenberg, Cap Anson 2: The Theatrical and Kingly Mike Kelly: U.S. Team Sport's First Media Sensation and Baseball's Original Casey at the Bat, reprints a 1905 Thayer letter to a Baltimore scribe who was asking about the poem's roots.
 In the letter, Thayer named Kelly (d.
 1894), as having shown "impudence" in claiming to have inspired it.
 Rosenberg argues that if Thayer still felt offended, Thayer may have later denied Kelly as an influence.
 Kelly had also performed as a vaudeville actor, and recited the poem dozens of times.